Benawi/CRUD-PHP/README.md

 In order to run this project you need:

 - GitHub account;
-- git installed on your OS.
+- git installed on your OS

 ### Install